 I wash the knife by hand, and I add a drop of natural oil or olive oil inside the Virobloc where the balde is inserted into the handle.

 The handle is confortable for my hand and fits in my pocket nicely.

 The Stanley steel blade (Sandvik 12C27) keeps its edge well, but originally the blade was made from carbon alloy, which is easier to sharpen.
 Many people find that this alloy leaves a metal’s flavor in their food and needs to be sharpened more frequently.

 On a day trip, it’s the only knife that I carry for food preparations.

-I bought one to my son (9 years old) because it made an excellent first knife, but many times I had used it for cutting fruit or spread butter o marmalade on my toast.
+I bought one for my son (9 years old) because it made an excellent first knife, but many times I had used it for cutting fruit or spreading butter or marmalade on my toast.

-What does the numbers mean?
+What do the numbers mean?
 It refers to the sizes of the balde in cm.
-If you wish to know the size in inch just divide the length value by 2.54.
-For example, a knife number 10 means that the blade has 10 cm or 3.93 inch.
+If you wish to know the size in inches just divide the length value by 2.54.
+For example, a knife number 10 means that the blade is 10 cm or 3.93 inch.